 Have a canoe?
 A portage isn’t easy and just picking up and carrying one of these 20 feet, setting it down and repeating is a great workout.

-Jerry cans and water jugs are often found lying around and can be used for many typical dumbbell or kettlebell exercises.
+Jerry cans and water jugs are often found lying around and can be used for many typical dumbbells or kettlebell exercises.

-Rocks (yeah i’m serious).
-Watch your toes here but your typical campfire sized rock can be a great challenge for grip training, and be useful for anything you would use a light dumbell for.
+Rocks (yes, seriously).
+Watch your toes here but your typical campfire sized rock can be a great challenge for grip training, and be useful for anything you would use a light dumbbell for.

 Cottage Hockey Workout #4: Conditioning

 This one doesn’t need to be over-complex.
 A quick-paced canoe or kayak, swim, hike, or even watersports can keep your conditioning up to par but if you are looking for something a little more structured here is an option that takes advantage of the water.

 20 strokes front crawl, 20 strokes breaststroke, return.
 Rest 30s, repeat 5 rounds.

 With shoulders submerged complete 20 arm swings across your body & 20 arm circles each direction

 Hold onto the dock and complete 20 leg swings each side across the body as well as forward and back

 Hold onto the dock and go through 20 full hip rotations open and closed.